Mike Hicks

 - Recent program committees: CSF, OOPSLA, S&P, POPL, PLDI (Area Chair), CCS (Area Chair), ASPLOS, SecDev, and many others

-- Past roles: Co-PC Chair for CSF 2015-2016, SecDev 2016; inaugural Director of Maryland Cybersecurity Center (2011-2013); CTO of startup Correct Computation, Inc (2018-2021)
+- Past roles: Co-PC Chair for CSF 2015-2016, SecDev 2016; inaugural Director of Maryland Cybersecurity Center (2011-2013); CTO of startup Correct Computation, Inc (2018-2021); founder and director of PLUM, the lab for Programming Languages research at the University of Maryland.

 Mike Hicks